GroupCamp/GroupCamp-API/doc-reporting/track_v1/GET_track_v1_group_[Group]_timelogs.md

 user | Alternative([Nobody](../types/Nobody.md), [SimpleUser](../types/SimpleUser.md)) | The user affected to the time log
 time_unit | Enum(s, d) | The default time_unit to use.
 Depends on the request you made.
 For example, on a user based request, it will be the time unit for the user.
-On a project based request, it will be the project time unit. duration | [Duration](../types/Duration.md) | The time spent creation_date | DateTime | The create date of the time log modification_date | DateTime | The modification date of the time log modification_user | [SimpleUser](../types/SimpleUser.md) | The user who modified the time log billable | Boolean | If the time log is billable.
+On a project based request, it will be the project time unit. duration | [Duration](../types/Duration.md) | The time spent creation_date | DateTime | The creation date of the time log modification_date | DateTime | The modification date of the time log modification_user | [SimpleUser](../types/SimpleUser.md) | The user who modified the time log billable | Boolean | If the time log is billable.
 Null if not applicable